Burgers dynamics for Poisson point process initial conditions of the Weibull class: Equations of motion and Initial conditions

 \subsection{Numerical realizations}

 Figure~\ref{fig:realization} shows numerical realizations of the system for two representative cases, $\alpha=-0.5$ (top row) and $\alpha=2$ (bottom row).
 We use the rescaled coordinates (\ref{eq:re-scaling}), which also correspond to the choice $t=1$ and $a=1$.
 The initial potential $\psi_0(q)$ is generated directly from a random number routine, using the fact that the Poisson point process (\ref{eq:lambda-psi}) becomes homogeneous in the $(q,y)$ plane under the change of variable $y=\psi_0^{\alpha+1}/(\alpha+1)$.
 The potential $\psi(x,t)$ and velocity $v(x,t)$ at time $t$ are then obtained through the Legendre transform (\ref{eq:H-def}).
+These examples are included to give an intuitive picture of the geometrical construction and of the typical configurations generated by different values of $\alpha$, before turning to formal probability distributions.
+They also illustrate how the same qualitative pattern of ramps and shocks emerges in all cases, while the distribution of amplitudes and void sizes is controlled by the Poisson exponent.

-The initial velocity potential $\psi_0$ is highly singular, being defined by a Poisson point process.
-We show in the figure the upward vertical lines originating from the points $\{(q,\psi_0)_i\}$, following the construction described in Section~\ref{sec:Initial-condition}.
+The initial velocity potential $\psi_0$ is highly singular, being defined by a Poisson point process that provides the initial points $\{(q,\psi_0)_i\}$ shown by the red crosses.
 The evolved potential $\psi(x,t)$ consists of a family of upward parabolic arcs, as predicted by Eq.(\ref{eq:psinu0}), with their minima located at the deepest minima of $\psi_0$.
+We can check that there are no initial points $(q,\psi_0)_i$ left below the evolved potential $\psi(x,t)$.
 For the larger value of $\alpha$ the potential $\psi$ becomes more narrowly concentrated around $\psi \simeq 1$.

 The velocity field $v(x,t)$ displays the characteristic linear ramps $x/t$ of Burgers dynamics, separated by shocks corresponding to downward jumps.
 The visual appearance of the velocity field, as well as the shock positions $x_s$ and their masses $m_s=\Delta q$ (marked by the crosses in the right panels), is similar for both values of $\alpha$.
 This is because the key statistical properties of the system—such as the void distribution and the shock multiplicity function—exhibit comparable behaviors and differ mainly in the exponent of their stretched-exponential tails.
 These rare-event tails are difficult to discern by eye, and the most apparent feature in Fig.~\ref{fig:realization}, common to all $\alpha$, is the steep decay of the probability distributions, which confines most fluctuations to a finite range.
 This stands in contrast with the Fr\'echet-type initial conditions studied in \cite{Valageas2025}, which produce heavy power-law tails that are easily visible and distinguishable in such plots.